 Melt the butter in a pan; when melted, add flour.
 Blend well over a slow fire and then add slowly - constantly stirring - broth and milk which have been mixed and heated.
 Keep beating the sauce with a spoon to make it light.
 Then add the juice from the pan in with the mushrooms have been cooked and Madeira wine - heated, but not boiled.
 (Sherry may be used, but the flavor of Madeira is finer with mushrooms.)

-Season the sauce with salt, ground nutmeg, and touch of cayenne.
+Season the sauce with salt, ground nutmeg, and a touch of cayenne.

 Spoon the mushrooms into a casserole dish.